pikasTech/pikadoc-en/docs/source/Demo 展示.md

 ````

-Take a look at this script, but it's all Python3 standard syntax.
+Look at the script, it's all Python3 standard syntax.

-Isn't this light on?
+The light is flashing.

 ![](assets/132943428-f2b365ca-140e-42f4-936c-db6a7d9f8dee.gif)